My mother’s mother used to say that it took four generations to get the black out.

 Thank God he didn’t stay in Florida or we’d be hicks like my cousins in Hialeah, talk about atraso.

 Mami’s sister Julia and her family, all eight of them, always came because even though their house is bigger, we had the biggest table and enough chairs and plenty parking on the side.
-Tiá and tió, tió’s mother, their three young brats and their oldest Yalisa, who’s Neli’s age, with her baby (the baby daddy was MIA as soon as she got pregnant so he fit perfectly into the desgraciado role).
-No one could mention his name even though Yalisa named the baby after him so he will always and forever be Junior.
+Tiá and Tió, Tió’s mother, their three young brats, and their oldest Yalisa, who’s Neli’s age, with her baby (the baby daddy was MIA as soon as she got pregnant so he fit perfectly into the desgraciado role).
+No one could mention his name even though Yalisa named the baby after him, so the baby will always and forever be Junior.

 No one from Papi’s side ever came.
-His family stayed in en el campo in Cuba; he was the only one who left the little town near the little city of Remedios in Las Villas.
-It’s not called that anymore; Papi said that after the revolution Fidel divided up the island into a bunch of provinces that didn’t make sense anymore.
-Before Santa Clara was the province next to Las Villas but now his town is in Villa Clara.
+His family stayed en el campo in Cuba; he was the only one who left the little town near the little city of Remedios in Las Villas.
+It’s not called that anymore; Papi said that after the revolution Fidel divided up the island into a bunch of provinces that didn’t make sense.
+Before, Santa Clara was the province next to Las Villas, but now his town is in Villa Clara.
 Once Papi started talking about Castro and the stinking revolution, it was hard to shut him up.
-He accused his five brothers and sister of being communists for staying but Papi was the only who had gone all the way to the capital and then gotten himself on a boat during el Mariel.
+He accused his five brothers and sister of being Communists for staying, but Papi was the only who had gone all the way to the capital and then gotten himself on a boat during el Mariel.
 And even though Papi’s a guajiro who loves his plants and nature and shit, he wasn’t allowed to stay in Miami because there were too many of them.
 He and forty other unsponsored guys were bussed to Jersey where he and Mami met in a factory.
 Thank God he didn’t stay in Florida or we’d be hicks like my cousins in Hialeah, talk about atraso.

 “And besides that, your Papi and I wanted to buy a house,” she smiled out one side of her mouth.
 “Abuela has a little money to help us but she doesn’t want to stay here.”